 - Will I need to hire a professional designer?

 Their drag and drop features mean you can be up and running much quicker than having to find and constantly liaise with a web designer.
-Using a website builder means you’re always in control.
+Using an online store builder means you’re always in control.

 And, you won’t have to fork out thousands of dollars to start selling online (as you would if you hired a designer)!

-Millions of non-technical people (just like you!) have already started successful online boutiques thanks to website builders – so why shouldn’t you too?
+Millions of non-technical people (just like you!) have already started successful online boutiques thanks to online store builders – so why shouldn’t you too?

-Using a website builder saves you time, money and effort when opening an online boutique.
+Using an online store builder saves you time, money and effort when opening an online boutique.
 But exactly how do you get started and make a success of it?
 That’s what this guide will tell you.
 We’ll take you step by step through the process… Here we go!

-Over the years, we’ve tried out a lot of website builders when starting various different businesses.
+Over the years, we’ve tried out a lot of online store builders when starting various different businesses.

 This means we’re in a good position to share our experience with budding ecommerce entrepreneurs (just like you) who may be feeling overwhelmed by the wealth of information out there.